 - 1. Purpose.
-The purpose of this RFP is to solicit proposals from D/Os of affordable housing who are applying to IHDA's PSH Development Program and will later work with the HACC to develop affordable housing throughout Suburban Cook County that best meets the needs and requirements of the HACC. - i.
-Submissions of proposals containing the requested information in the RFP will be evaluated according to the criteria in the RFP to determine eligibility for assistance under the HACC's PBV Program.
-All responses will be initially reviewed to determine compliance with the submission requirements specified in this RFP.
+The purpose of this RFQ is to solicit proposals from D/Os of affordable housing who will later work with the HACC to develop a variety of affordable and mixed income housing throughout Suburban Cook County that best meets the needs and requirements of the HACC. - i.
+Submissions of proposals containing the requested information in the RFQ will be evaluated according to the criteria in the RFQ to determine eligibility for assistance under the HACC's PBV Program.
+All responses will be initially reviewed to determine compliance with the submission requirements specified in this RFQ.
 Responses that do not comply with these requirements may be rejected without further review. - 2.
 Advice on Rejected Responses.
 The HACC may advise Respondent whose response is not accepted of the reason for the rejection.
-At the Respondent's request, the HACC will consider whether to meet and discuss the proposal so that it can be refined and resubmitted, keeping in mind the IHDA application due date.

-3. Preliminary Commitment, HUD Approval, and Closing.
+At the Respondent's request, the HACC will consider whether to meet and discuss the proposal so that it can be refined and resubmitted. - 3.
+Preliminary Commitment.
+HUD Approval. and Closing.
 Once the proposal is approved, the HACC will seek approval from its Board of Commissioners.
 After receiving approval from its Board of Commissioners, the HACC will issue a preliminary commitment letter to the Respondent.
 Final approval is subject to completing all the necessary HUD and HACC requirements and is contingent upon appropriations authorized by the Congress of the United States of America, adequate budget authority, and voucher utilization capability.
 When all requirements and conditions are met, an Agreement to Enter into a Housing Assistance Payments (AHAP) Contract will be executed.
-However, if the D/O is not selected by IHDA, the HACC will rescind the preliminary commitment.